6ofHertz/algopharm/TECHNICAL.md

 ## State Management

-PillPulse uses React's built-in state management with Context API for application-wide state like themes and user authentication.
+Apotheke uses React's built-in state management with Context API for application-wide state like themes and user authentication.
 For server state, it leverages Tanstack Query (React Query) for efficient data fetching, caching, and synchronization.

 ### Key State Components: